hazelcast/hazelcast-nodejs-client/README.md

 * Programmatically
 * Declaratively (JSON)

 This section describes some network configuration settings to cover common use cases in connecting the client to a cluster.
-Refer to [Configuration Overview](#configuration-overview) and the following sections for information about detailed network configuration and/or additional features of Hazelcast Node.js client configuration.
+See the [Configuration Overview section](#configuration-overview) and the following sections for information about detailed network configurations and/or additional features of Hazelcast Node.js client configuration.

 An easy way to configure your Hazelcast Node.js client is to create a `ClientConfig` object and set the appropriate options.
 Then you can supply this object to your client at the startup.
-Another way to configure your client is to provide a `hazelcast-client.json` file.
-This approach is similar to `hazelcast.xml` approach in configuring the member.
-Note that `hazelcast-client.json` is a JSON file whereas member configuration is XML based.
-Although these two formats are different, you will realize that the names of the configuration parameters are the same for both the client and member.
+This is the programmatic configuration approach.
+Another way to configure your client, which is the declarative approach, is to provide a `hazelcast-client.json` file.
+This is similar to the `hazelcast.xml` approach in configuring the member.
+Note that `hazelcast-client.json` is a JSON file whereas the member configuration is XML based.
+Although these two formats are different, you will realize that the names of configuration parameters are the same for both the client and member.
 It is done this way to make it easier to transfer Hazelcast skills to multiple platforms.

 Once you embedded `hazelcast-client` to your Node.js project, you may follow any of programmatic or declarative configuration approaches.